Honda CR-V (sixth generation): Taiwan

+In June 2026, the e:HEV S and e:HEV Prestige variants powered by the 2.0-litre e:HEV hybrid were introduced in Taiwan to replace the Prestige non-hybrid variant.

 Europe

 For the European market, the sixth-generation CR-V was unveiled in Germany on 12 May 2023.
 Following Honda’s commitment to only offer electrified models in Europe, it is only available with the e:HEV hybrid and e:PHEV plug-in hybrid powertrains.
 It went on sale later in the UK on 10 August 2023, available in Elegance and Advance trim levels, the latter is offered with the 2.0L e:PHEV plug-in hybrid powertrain as an option.

+Latin America

+Argentina

+The sixth-generation CR-V was launched in Argentina on 10 January 2024, with two grades at launch: LX (2WD) and EX (2WD), it is powered by the 1.5-litre turbocharged petrol and Honda Sensing is standard on all grades.
+In October 2024, the Advanced Hybrid variant was introduced in Argentina.
+In January 2025, the EXL (AWD) grade using the 1.5-litre turbocharged petrol engine was introduced to the line-up.

+Brazil

+The sixth-generation CR-V was launched in Brazil on 26 February 2024, after a two-year hiatus from the Brazilian market.
+It is available in the sole Advanced variant powered by the 2.0-litre e:HEV hybrid powertrain.

 Mexico

 The sixth-generation CR-V was launched in Mexico on 3 December 2022, with three variants: Turbo, Turbo Plus, and Touring.
 It is powered only by a 1.5-liter turbocharged petrol engine and Honda Sensing is standard only for the range topper Touring.
 In April 2023, the CR-V Hybrid Touring variant was released in Mexico.

 The 2026 model year CR-V was released in Mexico on 22 August 2025, with changes to equipment and trim levels.
-The 2026 model year CR-V was available in four variants: Turbo Plus, Touring, Touring Hybrid and Sport Touring Hybrid.
+The 2026 model year CR-V was available with four variants: Turbo Plus, Touring, Touring Hybrid and Sport Touring Hybrid.